 This time, however, I want to go prepared.
 I didn’t have a list of things to look for on our last city nature hunt, but this time we’re going back with a plan.
 That’s where this Nature Scavenger Hunt Printable comes into the picture.
 I made a checklist of 18 items for us to find when we go on our next nature scavenger hunt in the city and I’m excited to share it with you today!

-(Friendly reminder: you can always find the updated library password in your most recent email from Table Life Blog.)
+(Friendly reminder: If you’re already an email subscriber, you can find this printable in the Subscriber Resource Library.
+As always, you can find the updated library password in your most recent email from Table Life Blog.)

 This Nature Scavenger Hunt is a part of You’ve Got This Math’s Outdoor Learning Ideas blog hop.
 You’ll definitely want to hop over and check out all the fun summer learning ideas!

 In particular, be sure to check out this birdwatching unit study from BJ’s Homeschool!
 It could be super helpful in identifying birds on your nature scavenger hunt!